Black Friday Marketing Strategy: 26 Ideas to Drive Sales

 14. Don’t Compete With Black Friday Doorbusters

 A doorbuster sale is when big-box retailers offer a steep discount to get a high volume of people into their store at opening.
-While it would be nice if every mom-and-pop operation could run their own doorbuster sales, small businesses just can’t compete with the deals at Walmart and Best Buy without sacrificing their margins.
+While it would be nice if every mom-and-pop operation could run its own doorbuster sales, small businesses just can’t compete with the deals at Walmart and Best Buy without sacrificing their margins.

 Instead, you should maintain your margins and run sales and deals that are in line with your revenue goals and will leave you with a healthy profit.
 Plus, most shoppers won’t expect small businesses to offer the same massive discounts they might find at big box retailers.